-(6%) were from families with a known history of CF. The authors found that "even when a family history is known, most relatives do not undertake carrier testing.
-In an audit of cascade carrier testing after a diagnosis of CF through newborn screening. only 11.8% of eligible (non-parent) (82/716) relatives were tested [218].
-These same researchers also showed that in a clinical setting, the diagnosis of a baby with CF by newborn screening "does not lead to carrier testing for the majority of the baby's non-parent relatives" [219].
+The authors found that "even when a family history is known, most relatives do not undertake carrier testing.
+In an audit of cascade carrier testing after a diagnosis of CF through newborn screening, only 11.8% of eligible (non-parent) (82/716) relatives were tested .
+These same researchers also showed that in a clinical setting, the diagnosis of a baby with CF by newborn screening "does not lead to carrier testing for the majority of the baby's non-parent relatives" .
 This is incredibly unfortunate, given that predictions of any reliability ought to include the prior probability of someone being born in that 'ancestry group' with the mutations and phenotype of interest.
-Instead, we live in a world in which somehow it is assumed that genes and mutations are just beads on a string, easily passed wholesale, phenotype and all, regardless of the facts presented.
-This is the genetic determinism that lies at the heart of the current practice of medical genetics [5].

 Despite the above facts, non-invasive sequencing of fetal genomes is an area of intense interest in genomic medicine, and a cynical person might argue that the rush to implement this technology is driven mainly by financial interests.
 This technique is based on the observation that a small proportion of the cell-free DNA in a pregnant woman's blood is derived from the fetus, so that aneuploidy or genomic sequence of a fetus may be inferred by sequencing of maternal plasma DNA and algorithmic decoupling of maternal and fetal DNA variants.
-A few companies are already marketing non-invasive prenatal screening (NIPS)

-tests for non-invasive detection of trisomy 21 associated with Down's syndrome [220].
+A few companies are already marketing non-invasive prenatal screening (NIPS) tests for non-invasive detection of trisomy 21 associated with Down's syndrome .
 One can reasonably argue that detecting Down's syndrome is a conceptually and practically much simpler task than detecting individual variants within the fetal genome to assess mutations associated with disorders such as cystic fibrosis and hearing loss.
-However, with sufficiently high sequence depth, it is technically feasible to detect single nucleotide alterations in a fetal genome, as shown in several recent papers [221-224].
-But, to allow accurate detection of individual variants, very high sequencing depth is required (potentially hundredsfold higher than sequencing germline genomes); therefore, it is likely that targeted exon capture and sequencing might dominant the market until sufficiently high depth whole-genome sequencing becomes an economically feasible alternative.
+However, with sufficiently high sequence depth, it is technically feasible to detect single nucleotide alterations in a fetal genome, as shown in several recent papers 242-245.
+But, to allow accurate detection of individual variants, very high sequencing depth is required (potentially hundreds-fold higher than sequencing germline genomes); therefore, it is likely that targeted exon capture and sequencing might dominate the market until sufficiently high depth whole-genome sequencing becomes an economically feasible alternative.
 Given these technological developments, it is likely that some form of fetal genome testing will be available in the next few years.
-Others have noted that we might be reaching a point in the near-term future where it may be feasible to incorporate genetic, genomic and transcriptomic data to develop new approaches to fetal treatment [225, 226].
-Our concern is that greed and financial conflicts of interest could lead to indiscriminate marketing and use of NIPS as diagnostic tests, rather than simply as screening, and that this technology will be implemented without any regard for genetic background or environmental differences, alongside complete misunderstanding of this concept of extreme variability in phenotypic expression.
+Others have noted that we might be reaching a point in the near-term future where it may be feasible to incorporate genetic, genomic and transcriptomic data to develop new approaches to fetal treatment .Our concern is that greed and financial conflicts of interest could lead to indiscriminate marketing and use of NIPS as diagnostic tests, rather than simply as screening, and that this technology will be implemented without any regard for genetic background or environmental differences, alongside a complete misunderstanding of this concept of extreme variability in phenotypic expression.